 STUDENT HEALTH INSURANCE is required for all full-time students.
 Students are automatically enrolled in the College-sponsored health insurance plan but may opt-out by demonstrating that they have sufficient alternative coverage.
 All international students are required to maintain the College-sponsored plan.
-Please call Student Affairs at 212-774-0700 for further information.
+Please call Counseling and Wellness at 212-774-0700 for further information.

 GRADUATION FEE A non-refundable fee charged to all students graduating.